easybase/easybase-react/README.md

 Retrieve an object detailing the columns in your table mapped to their corresponding type.

 ### updateRecordImage(options: UpdateRecordAttachmentOptions): Promise\<StatusResponse>
 Upload an image to your backend and attach it to a specific record. columnName must reference a column of type 'image'.
 The file must have an extension of an image.
-Call sync() for fresh data with propery attachment links to cloud hosting.
+Call sync() for fresh data with proper attachment links to cloud hosting.

 ### updateRecordVideo(options: UpdateRecordAttachmentOptions): Promise\<StatusResponse>
 Upload a video to your backend and attach it to a specific record. columnName must reference a column of type 'video'.
 The file must have an extension of a video.
-Call sync() for fresh data with propery attachment links to cloud hosting.
+Call sync() for fresh data with proper attachment links to cloud hosting.

 ### updateRecordFile(options: UpdateRecordAttachmentOptions): Promise\<StatusResponse>
 Upload a file to your backend and attach it to a specific record. columnName must reference a column of type 'file'.
-Call sync() for fresh data with propery attachment links to cloud hosting.
+Call sync() for fresh data with proper attachment links to cloud hosting.

 ### addRecord(options: AddRecordOptions): Promise\<StatusRespnse>
 Manually add a record to your collection regardless of your current frame.
 You must call sync() after this to see updated response.